-The Hoka One One Clifton 5 is a super lightweight shoe.
-It’s also fast, but maintains it’s plush, Hoka-style cushioning.
+The Hoka One One Clifton 6 is a super lightweight shoe.
+It’s also fast, but maintains its plush, Hoka-style cushioning.
 Like the other Hoka’s we’ve reviewed, the soft cushioning helps to ease back pain.

 The midsole has tons of cushioning.
 But unlike other cushioned running shoes that are heavy, the Clifton is lightweight.
-The midsole is firmer than older versions, but this makes it more durable.
+The midsole is softer than last year’s version, but still durable.

 The upper of the shoe is made of engineered mesh.
 It’s breathable, ideal for runners who want to keep their feet dry and sweat-free while running.

 The shoe also features placed rubber on the outersole.
 The rubber used on it provides support but doesn’t cover the whole sole – one of the ways Hoka keeps this shoe light.

 The breathable material, lightweight design, and cushioned sole make the Clifton ideal for runners with back pain.